Lopa0007/Lopa0007/README.md

 🌱 I'm constantly exploring new techniques and pushing the boundaries of what data can reveal.
 From predictive modeling to data-driven decision-making, I'm always excited to tackle challenging problems.

 📫 Interested in a collaboration or just want to chat about data science?
-Reach out via email at mrigankaghosh9@gmail.com or connect on LinkedIn: [LinkedIn Profile].
+Reach out via email at lopamudra.aiml@gmail.com or connect on LinkedIn: [[LinkedIn Profile](https://www.linkedin.com/in/lopamudra-pradhan-76a69b21)].

 <!--
 **Lopa0007/Lopa0007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.